Universal stability of coherently diffusive 1D systems with respect to decoherence: Introduction

-This seems at odds with an early theoretical analysis~\cite{Pa91} indicating that, much as it occurs with the residual resistivity of impure 3D metals at low temperatures, for those 1D systems that could sustain quantum diffusion, it is this intrinsic dynamics what would give a particular stability towards decoherence.
-With the purpose to settle this conflict, we study different paradigmatic models of quantum transport.
-We first analyze the Harper-Hofstadter-Aubry-André (HHAA) model~\cite{AuAd80}, see Fig.~\ref{fig:LET:intro}a, across its MIT.
-The experimental implementations~\cite{kuhl2000experimental,Nroati2008anderson,Sc+Bl15,bordia2017periodically} of this paradigmatic model leaved it in the spotlight~\cite{torres2017dynamical,xu2019butterfly,lozano2021ergodicity,ArZakr21}.
-We found, both numerically and analytically, that only at the MIT the second moment of an initially localized excitation can be described by a diffusion coefficient $D$, which is very weakly dependent on the decoherent noise, below a characteristic decoherence strength $\gamma_\phi^c$, see Fig.~\ref{fig:LET:intro}b.
-We also show that, at long times, $D$ determines the current and the Loschmidt Echo (LE) decay.
-Thus at the MIT both magnitudes are almost independent of the noise strength.
-However, these findings do not settle the question of whether it is the diffusive quantum dynamic what brings stability towards decoherence or if this is inherent to the critical regime.
-For this reason we also studied the Fibonacci chain~\cite{Fibonacci1983} and the Power-Banded Random Matrices (PBRM)\cite{mirlin_transition_1996}, where a diffusive-like regime exists in some parameter range independently of their critical features.
+This hypothesis seems at odds with an early theoretical analysis~\cite{Pa91} indicating that it is the intrinsic diffusive dynamics of some 1D systems what yields a particular stability of transport towards decoherence.
+With the purpose to settle this conflict, we study a few paradigmatic models that afford coherent diffusion.
+We first analyze the Harper-Hofstadter-Aubry-André (HHAA) model~\cite{AuAd80}, see Fig.~\ref{fig:LET:intro}a, which has been brought to the spotlight~\cite{torres2017dynamical,xu2019butterfly,lozano2021ergodicity} thanks to various experimental implementations~\cite{Nroati2008anderson,Sc+Bl15}.
+In absence of external noise, we found, both numerically and analytically, that only at the MIT the second moment of an initially localized excitation can be described by a diffusion coefficient $D$.
+There, as long as the decoherence strength remains below a characteristic value $\gamma_\phi^c$, see Fig.~\ref{fig:LET:intro}c, $D$ is very weakly dependent on the decoherent noise.
+On the other side, transport properties both in the extended and localized regimes are strongly affected by decoherence.
+We also found that, at long times, $D$ determines the current and the system reversibility assessed by the \textit{Loschmidt echo} (LE) decay.
+Thus, at the MIT, both magnitudes are almost independent of the decoherent noise strength (see Appendix~\ref{Sup:Current}~\&~\ref{SM:purity}).
+However, these findings do not settle the question of whether it is the diffusive quantum dynamics what brings stability towards decoherence or if this stability is inherent to the critical point.
+For this reason we also studied the Fibonacci chain~\cite{Fibonacci1983} and the \textit{power-banded random matrices} (PBRM)~\cite{mirlin_transition_1996}, where a diffusive-like regime exists in some parameter range independently of their criticality.
 Our results show that, whenever a system is in a quantum coherent diffusive regime, transport is extremely stable towards decoherence, even outside the critical point.
-Moreover, all models follow a universal expression for $D$, depending only on a single parameter: the ratio between the scattering and the decoherence time.
+Last but not least, we were able to find a {\it universal} expression for $D$, valid in the coherent diffusive regime, depending only on a single physical parameter: the ratio between the elastic scattering and the decoherence time.